maliMirkec/personal-website/site/articles/starter-project-a-set-of-latest-best-practices-packed-in-gulp-tasks.md

 I am sure these scenarios sound familiar.
 These happened to me a lot of times.
 I cannot even remember how many times I created a Sass mixin or a JavaScript function on a project that I wanted to use on another project but I was too lazy to search for the code, and eventually, I started from the beginning.

 Starter Project is an effort of mine to fix these problems.
-It is a collection of Gulp tasks with the latest best practices in front-end development.
+It is a collection of Gulp tasks with the latest best practices in frontend development.
 But not only Gulp tasks.
 It contains every asset for building a successful project, from HTML and CSS to JavaScript and images.

 ## The package